What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 The Tax Levy Notice

-An IRS tax levy is the end result of a series of IRS notices, letters and warnings.
+An IRS levy is the end result of a series of IRS notices, letters and warnings.
 It should not come as a surprise.
 In fact, a levy is usually the result of a taxpayer ignoring or neglecting to respond to the notices, letters and warnings from the IRS.

 At any point along the way the taxpayer or their CPA can stop the process by contacting the IRS to work out a deal.